IgorBuchelnikov/ObservableComputations/README.md

 > Current dispatch center: B; Previous dispatch center: A;  <br>
 Current dispatch center: C; Previous dispatch center: B;  <br>

-Note that changes of *PreviousValue* property is trackable by  [PropertyChanged event](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) so you can include that property in your observable computations [as observable](#passing-arguments-as-observables).
+Note that changes of *PreviousValue* property is trackable by  [PropertyChanged event](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) so you can include that property in your observable computations.

-Note that instance of *PreviousTracking&lt;TResult&gt;* has strong reference to previous *TResult* value (in case *TResult* is reference type).
+Note that instance of *PreviousTracking&lt;TResult&gt;* has strong reference to previous *TResult* value (*PreviousValue* property) (in case *TResult* is reference type).
 Account it when you think will about garbage collecting and memory leaks. *WeakPreviousTracking&lt;TResult&gt;* can help you.
 Instead of *PreviousValue* property *WeakPreviousTracking&lt;TResult&gt;* includes *TryGetPreviousValue* method.
-Changes of result of that method isn't trackable, so you cannot include it in your observable computations [as observable](#passing-arguments-as-observables).
+Changes of return value of that method isn't trackable, so you cannot include it in your observable computations.

 ## Accessing a property via reflection
 Following code will not work correctly: